-VLAN Configuration Page Management VLAN ID The management VLAN ID is the VLAN ID of the CPU interface so that only member ports of the management VLAN can ping and access the switch.
+VLAN Configuration on Page Management VLAN ID The management VLAN ID is the VLAN ID of the CPU interface so that only member ports of the management VLAN can ping and access the switch.
 The default management VLAN ID is 1.
 Click Apply after you enter the VLAN ID.
-You can assign a VLAN ID and VLAN Name for the new static VLAN. • VLAN ID: This is used by the switch to identify different VLANs.
+You can assign a VLAN ID and VLAN Name for the new static VLAN.
+Static VLAN • VLAN ID: This is used by the switch to identify different VLANs.
 A valid VLAN ID is between 1 and 4,094, 1 is the default VLAN. • VLAN Name: This is a reference for the network administrator to identify different VLANs.
 The VLAN name may up to 12 characters in length.
-If you do not provide a VLAN name, the system automatically assigns a VLAN name Static VLAN • .
+If you do not provide a VLAN name, the system automatically assigns a VLAN name.
 The rule is VLAN (VLAN ID).
 Click Add to create a new VLAN.
 The new VLAN displays in the Static VLAN Configuration table.
 After creating the VLAN, the status of the VLAN remains Unused, until you add ports to the VLAN.
 Note: Before changing the management VLAN ID by web or Telnet, remember that the port attached by the administrator should be the member port of the management VLAN; otherwise the administrator cannot access the switch through the network.
-The ES9528 supports a maximum of 256 VLANs.
-VLAN ID: The VLAN identifier for this VLAN.
-Name: The name of the VLAN. • 1 - 28: The corresponding port number on the VLAN. • Not available • U Untag, indicates that egress/outgoing frames are not VLAN tagged.
-Static VLAN T Tag, indicates that egress/outgoing frames are Configuration • LAN tagged.
+The ES8509-XT supports a maximum of 256 VLANs.

+VLAN Configuration Page (Continued) VLAN Configuration Fage (Continued) VLAN ID: The VLAN identifier for this VLAN.
+Name: The name of the VLAN.
+1 - 9: The corresponding port number on the VLAN. - Not available U Untag, indicates that egress/outgoing frames are not VLAN tagged.
+T Tag, indicates that egress/outgoing frames are LAN tagged.
 Click Apply to apply the settings.
-Note: You must Save the settings (Page 124), if you want to maintain these settings if the ES9528 is powered off.
-Click Remove to remove the selected static VLAN.
-Click Reload to reload static VLAN configuration.
+Note: You must Save the settings (Page 127), if you want to maintain these set if the ES8509-XT is powered off.
+Click Remove Selected to remove the selected static VLAN.
+Click Reload to reload static VLAN configuration. ttings

 The following figure shows a static VLAN configuration table.
-The new VLAN 3 was created and the VLAN name is test.
+Two new VLANs were created (VLAN2 and Test).
 Egress rules of the ports are not configured.

-Static VLAN Configuration VLAN ID Name
+Static VLAN Configuration